 Smyrna is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Delaware.
 With a population of 11,319 people and four constituent neighborhoods, Smyrna is the seventh largest community in Delaware.
-Smyrna has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Smyrna was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Smyrna economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Smyrna, where the median household income is $54,217.00.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Smyrna is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Smyrna is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Smyrna is a town of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Smyrna who work in office and administrative support (17.60%), management occupations (12.33%), and sales jobs (10.58%).

 Also of interest is that Smyrna has more people living here who work in computers and math than 95% of the places in the US.

 Smyrna is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The population of Smyrna overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Smyrna, 21.26% have at least a bachelor's degree.